 When you are buying a home, it is likely that most, if not all, of your appliances are included with the sale.
 This would include common things like your dishwasher, stove, microwave, and sometimes your washer and dryer.
 Since these are not your appliances, you want to make sure they are in good working order before closing on the home.
 Your home will undergo a Tampa home inspection, but you need to verify what, if any, appliances this covers.
-Your Tampa home inspector may not look at all of any of your appliances, meaning you may be surprised down the road that you find problems with them.
+Your Tampa home inspection may not look at all of any of your appliances, meaning you may be surprised down the road if you find problems with them.

 The good news is, your Tampa home inspection should cover all included appliances; important to note, however, is that they don’t cover any added appliances, such as a countertop microwave, unless otherwise specified.
 The inspection will check that your dishwasher is functioning properly without any leaks and that all parts are in good order.
 They will also inspect your stove and oven, checking that gas stoves aren’t leaking gas and they both gas and electric cooktops are getting hot and all knobs work.
 The inspection will also cover your garbage disposal, an often forgotten but necessary kitchen appliance.